 South Carolina law generally requires that most employers, who have more than four full-time employees, have workers' compensation insurance.
 Workers' compensation laws not only protect employees, but also protect employers from fraud and other abuses of the system.
 Depending on the details of your situation, you will need to follow certain guidelines and present evidence to prove your case.
 Some basic concepts of workers' compensation include:

-Our experienced workers' compensation attorneys in Columbia, Myrtle Beach, and Winnsboro can help you secure the maximum benefits under the laws of South Carolina.
+Our experienced workers' compensation attorneys in Columbia, Myrtle Beach can help you secure the maximum benefits under the laws of South Carolina.
 Money for medical bills is only the beginning.
-Depending on circumstances, it may be possible to receive any of the following:

 If you are injured and unable to work for more than seven days, you are eligible to be compensated at a rate of 66 2/3% of your average weekly wage.
 You are limited to a maximum average weekly wage as established each year by the state.
 Should your total disability exceed a 14-day period, then you are eligible from the date of the accident.
 If you suffered total disability, or your family is survived by your death, then you or your family may be able to receive compensation for 500 weeks.